Forage fish: Environmental issues

 In 2015 sardine populations crashed along the west coast of the United States, causing the fishery to close early and remain closed through the 2015–2016 season.
-A key reason for the population crash, was overfishing due to the demand of fish meals and fish oil used in feed for aquaculture and for human nutritional supplements.
 In an effort to provide some relief from the pressure put on forage fish populations, the World Bank along with the University of Arizona, Monterey Bay Aquarium and the New England Aquarium has sponsored a competition called the F3 (Fish-Free Feed) Challenge, which will award $200,000 to the most successful fish feed manufacturer who develops aquaculture feeds not made from fish.

 In lakes and rivers

 Forage fish also inhabit freshwater habitats, such as lakes and rivers, where they serve as food for larger freshwater predators.
 Usually smaller than 15 centimetres (6 in) in length, these small bait fish make up most of the fish found in lakes and rivers.
 The minnow family alone, consisting of minnows, chubs, shiners and daces, consists of more than fifty species.
 Other freshwater forage fish include suckers, killifish, shad, bony fish as well as fish of the sunfish family, excluding black basses and crappie, and smaller species of the carp family.
 There are also anadromous forage fish, such as eulachon.

 In the context of human activity, within any fresh or saltwater ecosystem, there will always be both desirable and undesirable fishes, and this varies from country to country, and often from region to region within a country.
 Sport fishermen divide freshwater predators of forage fish into those: